1289dhrupal/cclattendance/README.md

 ## Database
 MySQL is used as database.
 Database design is made easy to understand.
 ## Importing Database
-- Download the given \*attsystem.sql file.
+- Download the given \*abcd.sql file.
-- Create a database attsystem
+- Create a database abcd
-- Import \*attsystem.sql, if everything Okay then database will be imported.
+- Import \*abcd.sql, if everything Okay then database will be imported.

 ## Tables